jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/introduction.rst

 (It has been brewing a while.
 It may even be seen as revisiting an idea present in ``rt1``.)

-The ``Operations`` object contains the information specific to one Java class, that allows the run-time system to treat an instance of the class as a Python object.
+The ``Operations`` object contains the information specific to a Java class, that allows the run-time system to treat an instance of the class as a Python object.
 This includes identification of a Python type object for the instance.